RichardF123/2D-PCA-and-GLRAM/README.md

-# Duplication
+# GLRAM, 2D-PCA and eigenface
-this repository is created to store the coding of duplicating paper
+the